JadhavSaee/AI_Task_Manager/README.md

 ### Local Storage
 - Tasks are saved in your browser's `localStorage`, so you can reload the page and still see your tasks.
-- If you want to clear the tasks, you can either:
+- If you want to clear the tasks, you can either :
   - Manually clear `localStorage` through the browser developer tools.
-  - Use the **Clear Tasks** button (if implemented in the app).
+  - Delate each task after completion.

 ## Usage